LogtalkDotOrg/logtalk3/manuals/sources/refman/control/context_switch_2.rst

    {Proxy}<<Goal

 Debugging control construct.
 Calls a goal within the context of the specified object.
-The goal is called with the execution context (:term:`sender`, :term:`this`, and :term:`self`) set to the object.
+The goal is called with the following execution context:

+-  :term:`sender`, :term:`this`, and :term:`self` values set to the object
+-  empty meta-call context
+-  empty coinduction stack

 The goal may need to be written between parenthesis to avoid parsing errors due to operator conflicts.
 This control construct should only be used for debugging or for writing unit tests.
 This control construct can only be used for objects compiled with the :ref:`context_switching_calls <flag_context_switching_calls>` compiler flag set to ``allow``.
-Set this compiler flag to ``deny`` to disable this control construct and thus preventing using it to break encapsulation.
+Set this compiler flag to ``deny`` to disable this control construct and thus preventing using it to break encapsulation when deploying applications.

 The ``{Proxy}<<Goal`` syntax allows simplified access to :term:`parametric object proxies <parametric object proxy>`.